THM-MoTE/mope-server/README.md

 can be translated into a pdf with ``` make ```.

 # Notes
-  - The idea of an server-process and several editors that are comunicating with the server isn't new.
+  - The idea of an server-process and several editors that are communicating with the server isn't new.
 This project is heavily inspired by the [ENSIME-project](http://ensime.github.io/) which is a convenient way to develop scala projects.
   If you are a Scala developer please give ENSIME a try.